nefarius/ViGEm.github.io/docs/projects/HidHide/Simple-Setup-Guide.md

 ## What is HidHide

 HidHide is a filter driver than can "hide" Gamepads/joysticks devices, ensuring Windows and other applications stop detecting it as a game controller and allowing only chosen applications to see them.
-Specially useful when the user is remapping a real controller into a virtual one.
+Specially useful when the user is remapping a real controller into an emulated one.

 ![BeforeAfterHidHide](images/BeforeAfterHidHide.png){: .glightbox }

 ## Why one might need it

 You don't understand how that could be useful?
-Imagine the following scenario: you have a Generic Gamepad that you want to _convert_ into a __XInput Device__ (a Xbox 360 controller) or DualShock 4, since most games are already pre-configured to these controllers or maybe your game doesn't even detect your controller as it is.
+Imagine the following scenario: you have a generic gamepad that you want to _"convert"_ into a __XInput Device__ (a Xbox 360 controller) or DualShock 4, since most games are already pre-configured to these controllers, or maybe your game doesn't even detect your generic one as it is.
 So you start using a remapping program ( [x360ce](https://www.x360ce.com/) / [XOutput](https://github.com/csutorasa/XOutput) / [UCR](https://github.com/Snoothy/UCR) / etc ) to do so.

-This put you in a problematic situation: you don't end-up ___just___ with the virtual controller that you want to use.
-No no, you end-up with 2 controllers: the real and the virtual one.
+This put you in a problematic situation: you don't end-up ___just___ with the emulated controller that you want to use.
+No no, you end-up with 2 controllers: the real and the emulated one.

 If the games you are playing don't even detect your real controller, then all good.
-The issue starts when the game detects both real and virtual controllers while you only want it to recognize the virtual one.
+The issue starts when the game detects both real and emulated controllers while you only want it to recognize the latter.
 Since most games auto-detect controllers, the game will think there are 2 separate controllers connected, leading to the famous Double-Input and mis-input issue.
 Examples:

 - Rocket league will start 2 player mode randomly
 - Blasphemous will switch randomly between generic and XInput/DS4 button icons